microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 Now that you have the basics working, let's see how to customize `Feedback`.
 Let's do this by taking another look at each of the optional constructor parameters.

-As you go through the various examples, note that you can construct `Feedback` with zero or more of these optional parametres.
+As you go through the various examples, note that you can construct `Feedback` with zero or more of these optional parameters.
 Here's an example using all of them (note that `conversationState` is required):

 ```TypeScript
 const feedback = new Feedback({ conversationState, feedbackActions, feedbackResponse, dismissAction, promptFreeForm, freeFormPrompt });